 In a joint family, the learning multiplies as children get to spend such quality time with their parents and their grandparents, uncles, aunts, and cousins.
 Joint families let you have good times and create memories every day, with or without the pandemic.

 When you’re living in a joint family, your kids are never alone, which means you don’t have to rely on babysitters to take care of them while you go to work.
 They are always in safe hands and will be taken care of with love and affection.

 10 Disadvantages Of Living In A Joint Family

 The joint family system comes with certain disadvantages too.
 Discussed here are a few negative sides of living in a joint family.

 In a joint family, privacy could be the biggest causality.
 A newlywed couple may not get enough space and time to talk, considering the many people around them.
 People who love their independence may feel claustrophobic living with so many new people.

 A personal matter could become the entire family’s business, and there could be too many interventions or interference than one may like.
-Younger family members may not get to watch what they want on TV, with the older ones always around.
+Younger family members may not get TV privileges, with the older ones always around.
 You might miss sharing the same couch to binge watch TV shows during your weekends; you may not be able to cook together and eat alone.